Elemental Dilution Effect on the Elastic Response due to a Quadrupolar Kondo Effect of the Non-Kramers System Y$_{1-x}$Pr$_x$Ir$_2$Zn$_{20}$: Introduction

-Recently, intriguing phenomena caused by the electric quadrupolar degrees of freedom have been found in the $\rm{Pr\it{T}_{\rm{2}}\it{X}_{\rm{20}}}$ ($T$ = Ir, Rh, V, and Ti; $X$ = Al, Zn, and Cd) systems, which crystallize in the cubic $\rm{CeCr_{2}Al_{20}}$-type structure ($Fd\bar{3}m$, $O_{\rm h}^{\rm 7}$, No. 227) \cite{Nasch}.
-The title compound $\rm{PrIr_2Zn_{20}}$ is one of them, showing an antiferroquadrupolar (AFQ) and superconducting transition at $T_{\rm{Q}} = 0.11\ \rm{K}$ and $T_{\rm{c}} = 0.05\ \rm{K}$, respectively \cite{Onimaru2010, Ishii.2}.
-Superconductivity coexisting with quadrupolar ordering was also observed in $\rm{PrRh_2Zn_{20}}$, $\rm{PrTi_2Al_{20}}$, and $\rm{PrV_2Al_{20}}$ \cite{OnimaruPRB, Sakai.2, Tsujimoto}.
-The correlation between the superconductivity and the quadrupolar ordering has been intensively investigated \cite{Sakai.1, Umeo}.
-Non-Fermi liquid (NFL) behavior was observed in specific-heat and electrical-resistivity measurements of $\rm{PrIr_2Zn_{20}}$ and its Y-diluted systems\cite{Onimaru2016, Yamane.1}.
+Recently, intriguing phenomena caused by the electric quadrupolar degrees of freedom have been found in the $\rm{Pr\it{T}_{\rm{2}}\it{X}_{\rm{20}}}$ ($T$ = Ir, Rh, V, and Ti; $X$ = Al, Zn, and Cd) systems, which crystallize in the cubic $\rm{CeCr_{2}Al_{20}}$-type structure ($Fd\bar{3}m$, $O_{\rm h}^{\rm 7}$, No. 227) as shown in Fig. 1 \cite{Nasch}.
+The title compound $\rm{PrIr_2Zn_{20}}$ is one of them, showing an antiferroquadrupolar (AFQ) and superconducting transitions at $T_{\rm{Q}} = 0.11\ \rm{K}$ and $T_{\rm{c}} = 0.05\ \rm{K}$, respectively \cite{Onimaru2010, Ishii.2}.
+The coexistence of superconductivity and quadrupolar order was also observed in $\rm{PrRh_2Zn_{20}}$, $\rm{PrTi_2Al_{20}}$, and $\rm{PrV_2Al_{20}}$ \cite{OnimaruPRB, Sakai.2, Tsujimoto}.
+The relationship between the superconductivity and the quadrupolar ordering has been intensively investigated \cite{Sakai.1, Umeo}.
+Non-Fermi-liquid (NFL) behavior was observed in specific-heat and electrical-resistivity measurements of $\rm{PrIr_2Zn_{20}}$ and its Y-diluted systems \cite{Onimaru2016, Yamane.1}.
 Since the NFL behavior may originate from the QKE, the material has attracted considerable attention.